-Fatty liver is just what its name suggests: the build-up of fat in the liver cells.
+Fatty liver is the build-up of fat in the liver cells.
 Although this is not a normal condition, fat in the liver usually causes no damage by itself.
-However, on some occasions it can be a sign that other more harmful conditions are at work.
-Fatty liver may be associated with or may lead to inflammation of the liver.
-This can cause scarring and hardening of the liver.
+However, on some occasions it can be a sign that other more harmful conditions are developing.
+Fatty liver may be associated with or lead to inflammation of the liver.
+Liver inflammation can cause scarring and hardening of the liver.
 When scarring becomes extensive, it is called cirrhosis, and this is a very serious condition.
-Therefore, it is important that a physician thoroughly examine a patient with fat in the liver.
+Therefore, it is important that a physician thoroughly examine a patient with a fatty liver.

-The term hepatitis means inflammation of and damage to the liver cells.
-Steato (pronounced stee-at¢ toe) refers to fat.
-Therefore, steatohepatitis is inflammation of the liver related to fat accumulation.
+Steatohepatitis is inflammation of the liver related to fat accumulation.
 Heavy alcohol use can lead to fatty liver and inflammation, usually called alcoholic hepatitis.
-Steatohepatitis resembles alcoholic hepatitis, but it can and does occur in people who seldom or never drink alcohol.
+Steatohepatitis resembles alcoholic hepatitis, but can occur in people who seldom or never drink alcohol.
 In this instance, it is often called nonalcoholic steatohepatitis or NASH.
 Both alcoholic hepatitis and steatohepatitis can lead to serious liver damage and cirrhosis.

 Studies have shown that many people who are significantly overweight have developed, or will develop, steatohepatitis.
 It can also occur with rapid weight loss.
 Steatohepatitis has been connected to estrogen hormones in some women.

 In most instances treatment of fatty liver and steatohepatitis requires control of the underlying conditions.
 This may include reduction of high blood triglycerides, good control of diabetes, or not drinking alcohol.
-In some cases, surgical reversal of intestinal bypass for obesity is required.
+In some cases, surgery is required to reverse intestinal bypass.

 Since being overweight is by far the most critical factor, weight loss is the key to ridding the liver of fat.
-This is especially necessary if damage to the liver is occurring, and early signs of scarring are present on biopsy.
-High blood triglycerides and diabetes are also worse with obesity.
-So, when steatohepatitis is present with these conditions, people gain even greater benefits from losing weight.
-Losing weight can be difficult.
-However, it must be done because the alternative may be eventual cirrhosis and the need for a liver transplant.
+This is especially necessary if liver damage is occurring, and early signs of scarring are present on the biopsy.
+High blood triglycerides and diabetes are also increasing risks with obesity.
+Therefore, when steatohepatitis is present with these conditions, losing weight has even greater benefits.
+Losing weight can be difficult; however, it must be done because the alternative may lead to cirrhosis and the need for a liver transplant.

-Liver transplantation can be offered for those with chronic, severe liver damage.
+Liver transplantation can be a way to treat those with chronic, severe liver damage.
 Advances in surgical techniques and the use of new drugs to suppress rejection have dramatically improved the success rate.
 Steatohepatitis is one of the more uncommon reasons for a liver transplant.
 Survival rates at transplant centers are excellent with a good quality of life after recovery.